Gissio/radpro/docs/devices/FNIRSI GC-01/install.md

   * Switch measurement mode: the up and down keys.
   * Switch measurement secondary view: the ok/power or left/back key.
   * Reset measurement: long hold of the left/back key.
+  * Dismiss alarm: long hold of the left/back key.
   * Enter settings: the right/settings key.
   * Go up/down: the up and down keys.
   * Select option: the ok/power or right/settings key.
   * Go back: the left/back key.
+  * Leave lock mode: long hold of the ok/power and left/back key.

 To establish a USB data connection, connect your FNIRSI GC-01/JOY-IT JT-RAD01 to a computer using a USB data cable.